The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/2-variables-functions-strings.md

 ```

 * There are also three **reference data types**: Objects, Arrays, and Functions (we'll talk about these later on).
-  * Technically, there is only 1 since Functions and Arrays are subsets of Objects
+  * Technically, there is only one reference data type: Objects.
+Functions and Arrays are subsets of Objects

 ## Variables

 * A **Variable** in JavaScript is a named container for data.
-* Technically, there are 4 ways to declare a new variable, but only two of them should be used:
+* There are 4 ways to declare a new variable, *but only the first two of should be used*:
     1. `const` declares a block-scoped variable that cannot be reassigned.
 This should be your go-to variable declaration.
     2. `let` declares a re-assignable block-scoped variable.
 Use only when reassignment is necessary.
     3. `var` declares a re-assignable, hoisted, function-scoped variable. **Do not use `var`**.
 Hoisting and function-scoped variables can cause unexpected behavior (read more below).